 From the old-school local (usually characterised by thin char siew and little sauce), Malaysian Pontian, Hong Kong (thicker cuts of char siew with thinner noodles), Thai (fragrant pork lard), and many other versions in between.

-Wen Kang Ji Wanton Noodle 文康記 may be one of the newest stalls at Golden Mile Food Centre, located at one of the more secluded corners, but it has certainly gathered quite a bit of buzz amongst wanton mee aficionados.
+Wen Kang Ji Wanton Noodle 文康記 is a popular stalls at Golden Mile Food Centre, located at one of the more secluded corner, and has certainly gathered quite a bit of buzz amongst wanton mee aficionados.

 An underarm cut of the pork is used, with a good lean meat-fat ratio to maintain its juiciness during roasting.

 When we talk about “Western Food” served in hawker centres in Singapore, it is not the American steaks or European fancy dishes that some would imagine.

 The “Western Food” are usually Hainanese-influenced, as many of our forefathers worked in British colonial households as cooks or kitchen helps.